 Keep a handful of towels near the entry and exit doorways and in the moving truck.
-You can use the towels to wipe down the dolly as it comes in and out of the house or to wipe down wet boxes if it’s actively snowing as you pack up.
+You can use the towels to wipe down the dolly or wet boxes as they come in and out of the house.

 Have one door for entry, another for exit

-When you’re moving out of your home, ask that the crew exits through the garage and enters through the front door.
+Ask the crew to exit through the garage and enter through the front door.
 This will not only minimize collisions, it will allow the exiting furniture and boxes to stay covered in the garage if the moving truck is occupied with another set of helpers.

 When moving into your new home, reverse this process.
 Movers should bring furniture or boxes in through the garage and exit through the front door.
 If any furniture is too wet to bring in, you can always leave it in the garage for a few days to dry off before bringing it inside.

 Cover items if it’s snowing